nicococo/scRNA/README.md

 ###Installation
 We assume that Python >2.7 is installed and the _pip_ command is callable from the command line.
-If starting from scratch, We recommend installing the [Anaconda](https://www.continuum.io/downloads) open data science platform (w/ Python 2.7) which comes with a bunch of most useful packages for scientific computing.
+If starting from scratch, we recommend installing the [Anaconda](https://www.continuum.io/downloads) open data science platform (w/ Python 2.7) which comes with a bunch of most useful packages for scientific computing.